hanabi/hanabi.github.io/Hat_Guessing.md

 * Most commonly, they can give a clue when they are instructed to discard, if they think that is more valuable.
   * This is almost always good if the next player has a playable card in their hand.
 * They can also clue instead of playing a card.
 This is only advisable if they know which card they are playing (which is rare, but possible).
 * The old action they were instructed to do is not forgotten.
-If you clue this player again, then you want to tell them to do something else.
+If this player is clued again, then they can be told to either play a separate playable card or to discard known trash.
   * Example 1: Alice instructs Emily to discard slot 3, but Emily clues instead.
-The next time Cathy is cluing Emily to discard, Cathy wants to instruct Emily to discard some other trash card in Emily's hand (if possible)
+The next time Cathy is cluing Emily to discard, Cathy wants to instruct Emily to discard some other trash card in Emily's hand (if possible).
   * Example 2: Alice instructs Emily to play slot 1, which is a blue 1.
 From context, Emily knows that this is blue 1 and clues instead.
     * If Bob has a blue 1 and another playable card in their hand, then Emily will clue Bob to play the other card.
     * If Bob has a blue 1 and no other playable card in their hand, Emily will clue Bob to play blue 1.